In Brief

 What This Means for You

 Understanding the neuroscience does not fix the experience.
 But it does something powerful: it removes the shame.
-When you know that your response is neurological, not psychological weakness, you can stop fighting yourself and start working with your nervous system instead.
+When you know that your response is real, not psychological weakness, you can stop fighting yourself and start working with your nervous system instead.